handpoint/doc/restapi/restprocessingpayments.md

 ---
-sidebar_position: 7
+sidebar_position: 3
 id: restprocessingpayments
 ---

-# Processing Payments Simulation
+# Trigger Amounts

-Test transactions are conducted against a test server which is designed to simulate the behavior of an acquiring bank without moving any funds.
-As with every Handpoint terminal, sensitive card data is fully encrypted.

-Use trigger amounts to generate some specific responses from our server:
+Your test payments are sent against a test server on the Handpoint side which simulates the behavior of an acquiring bank.
+Funds are not moved and sensitive data from the card is fully encrypted.
+You can use trigger amounts to generate some specific responses from our servers:

 **Sale amounts**